xpdavid/CS2103R-Report/index.md

 #### Coding Standard

 - It is **not** worth to force the rule for boolean variable naming conversion.
 The intention of the coding standard is to make code more readable.
 But the rule just simply check whether the boolean variables start with certain prefixes.
 There are many case that a boolean variable doesn't start with `is` but makes sense.
-However, we can keep the checks and run it frequently to check possible violation.
+However, we can keep the checks and run it frequently to check possible violations.

 - It **worth** forcing the variable declaration usage distance rule for **production** code.
 By doing this, the code would become more readable as the developers don't need to remember declared variables.
 However, we should exclude this rule for test cases as sometimes we want to declare all test data first.

 - The comments Indentation rule is already forced in current production code.

 - It is **not** worth to force the spelling of words rule in TEAMMATES.
 The reason is obviously as the maintenance would be a nightmare.
-We invent new word everyday, isn't it?
+We invent new words everyday, isn't it?
 However, this check could be run frequently to check whether there are typos or not.

 #### Design Principle